agorapulse/grails-cdn-asset-pipeline/README.md

 Note: for this initial release, only *S3* provider is supported.

+# Grails 2 only

+This plugin is built for Grails 2.
+It has not been migrated to Grails 3 since you can use Gradle plugins to do static assets deployment.

+Here is an article I wrote about it: [How to deploy a Grails 3 app to AWS Beanstalk and CloudFront CDN](https://medium.com/@benorama/how-to-deploy-grails-3-app-to-aws-elastic-beanstalk-with-gradle-and-travis-318d084c0f7d#.mr9prxgk7)

 # Installation

 Declare the plugin dependency in the BuildConfig.groovvy file, as shown here: